 We are seeing a wide range of ideas for how to use generative AI in learning and teaching.
 It’s worth remembering at this point that it is a fast-moving space and many of the tools are still under development or at the beta stage.
 Whilst exploration makes a lot of sense, it’s also worth noting that individuals shouldn’t feel the need to rush into using it in teaching – things are changing rapidly, but now is definitely the time to explore and start planning.

 3.2.1 Examples of use by students

 We welcome the fact that student voices have been brought into the discussion around generative AI, for example ‘Generative AI: Lifeline for students or threat to traditional assessment?’.
-Jisc has run a number of student panels and will be reporting the findings in more detail in the near future.
+Jisc has produced a report on the findings of student panels sponsored and hosted by the University of Manchester.

 Examples of uses by students.

 |To formulate ideas, for example, creating essay structures||Generative AI tools are generally effective in producing outlines as a starting point for an assignment.|